martinthomson/quic-tls/draft-thomson-quic-tls.md

 a server or client provides an abnormally large certificate chain.

 Stream 1 is exempt from the connection-level flow control window.
+TODO: Do we need this to be specified in this doc since it's already part of the main QUIC doc?
+No objection to keeping it here.

 ### Denial of Service with Unprotected Packets ##